What is an absence seizure?

 Typical Absence Seizures

-- The person suddenly stops all activity.
+- The person suddenly stops all activity without any warning.
 It may look like he or she is staring off into space or just has a blank look.

 - The eyes may turn upwards and eyelids flutter.